apache/mxnet/docs/tutorial/mnist.rst

    Input --> 128 units (ReLU) --> 64 units (ReLU) --> 10 units

 where the last 10 units correspond to the 10 output classes (digits 0,...,9).
-We then add a final ``Softmax`` operation to turn the 10-dimensional prediction to proper probability values for the 10 classes:
+We then add a final :class:`SoftmaxOutput` operation to turn the 10-dimensional prediction to proper probability values for the 10 classes:

 .. code-block:: julia

-   mlp  = mx.Softmax(data = fc3, name=:softmax)
+   mlp  = mx.SoftmaxOutput(data = fc3, name=:softmax)

 As we can see, the MLP is just a chain of layers.
 For this case, we can also use the ``mx.chain`` macro.
 The same architecture above can be defined as